jabelk/cookiecutter-confd/README.md

 ###   (try 'make query' for an example)
 ### * In this window, the actions confd daemon now starts:
 python action.py
-/usr/local/lib/python2.7/dist-packages/cryptography/hazmat/primitives/constant_time.py:26: CryptographyDeprecationWarning: Support for your Python version is deprecated.
-The next version of cryptography will remove support.
-Please upgrade to a 2.7.x release that supports hmac.compare_digest as soon as possible. utils.DeprecatedIn23,
 info: 05-Sep-2018::05:51:28.000 - --- Daemon myaction STARTED ---
 Hit <ENTER> to quit
 info: 05-Sep-2018::05:52:04.000 - Making REST CALL